 If you want to attract customers, you must first inform them.
 Content here is the best way to educate your potential customers.

 You can create content based on your customer’s pain points and interests.
-Here, you can leverage intent data to understand what type of content your customers are searching online.
+Here, you can leverage intent data to understand what type of content your customers are searching for online.

-This way, you can produce customer- and search engine-friendly content.
+This way, you can produce customer- and search-engine-friendly content.
 You can also use keyword research tools to find competitive keywords in your industry and target them in your content pieces.